exoego/rspec-openapi/README.md

 # rspec-openapi

-Generate OpenAPI specs from RSpec request specs without any original DSL
+Generate OpenAPI specs from RSpec request specs.

 ## What's this?

 There are some gems which generate OpenAPI specs from RSpec request specs.
 However, they require a special DSL specific to these gems, and we can't reuse existing request specs as they are.

-Unlike such [existing gems](#links), rspec-openapi can generate OpenAPI specs without editing your request specs.
+Unlike such [existing gems](#links), rspec-openapi can generate OpenAPI specs by just adding `:openapi` tag without rewriting your actual test code.

 ## Installation